 The Germany digital nomad visa is not just a visa.
 It is a residence permit that will let you live in the country temporarily and a great stepping stone towards achieving permanent residency.
 Although the entire process of becoming a permanent resident in Germany takes about three years, some foreigners have used the German freelance visa to start living in Germany while working remotely.

 So, if you want to live as a digital nomad in Germany, the first step is to apply for a Germany digital nomad visa.
 Getting one can be tricky and often frustrating due to German bureaucracy.
 But if you want to fulfil your dream of living in one of Europe's most beautiful countries, it's all worth it.
+Considering car hire in Munich Airport Germany can provide you with the convenience and flexibility to explore the country while meeting the visa requirements and going through the application process.

 About the Germany Digital Nomad Visa